queeentin/portfolio-juliette/content/projets/cachalote.en.md

 background: rgb(255, 100, 50)
 gallery: la_cachalote
 ---
 The cachalote takes the shape of the hillside on which the Vanne brewery is perched.
-The “o” becomes an expandable window, revealing the Cachan aqueduct.
-A suburb parisian landscape that changes with the seasons, and the flavors of the drink.
+The “o” becomes an expandable window, revealing Cachan’s aqueduct.
+A parisian suburb landscape that changes with the seasons, and the flavors of the drink.